-Dominic Morris (from Sacramento, California, USA) started HoopMaps about 6 years ago.
+Dominic Morris (from Sacramento, California, USA) started HoopMaps almost 7 years ago.

 Since we launched, we have amassed over 90,000 users across 11 countries outside the United States an have appeared on international media outlets such as SportsCenter and Shark Tank and partnered with The Big 3 professional basketball league.

 5. BACH ($6M/year)